 The widening of Morrisville Carpenter Road, a state-owned road, will make a significant impact in the flow of traffic in the Town of Morrisville and surrounding region.
 This road widening project has been needed for many years, but the Morrisville-Carpenter road widening project did not compete well with other area projects when scored for state funding prioritization and funding was not awarded.
 In 2015, the Town Council made a strategic decision to invest in the road design to help the project score higher.
 This effort was successful.
 Funding for construction of the road widening was awarded in October 2017.
-Construction is anticipated to begin in late Summer 2018 and complete in 2020.
+Construction is anticipated to begin in 2019 and complete in 2021.
 The Town has worked with residents, the business community and NCDOT to understand the needs and concerns about the widening.
-The final design (available late spring/summer 2018) will addresses these concerns, while keeping safety as the top priority.
+The final design addresses these concerns, while keeping safety as the top priority.

 Access to homes and businesses along Morrisville-Carpenter Road during construction will remain open, but may be limited during certain phases of construction.
 The Town has worked with NCDOT and its engineer to phase the construction so that the road will remain open to two-way travel, but there will be periods when lane closures will have to occur that may limit access.
 Any lane closures that do occur will only occur between 9am and 4pm, with two travel lanes (one in each direction) open during the morning and afternoon peak hours.

 There will be a weekend road closure (from 8pm on Friday to 6am on Monday), between the railroad tracks and Town Hall Drive, near the completion of the project in order to allow the contractors to safely install a new median in the area.
 While the timing of this closure is unknown at this point, the Town will post notice of the road closure in advance using the Town’s website, email lists, social media and electronic message boards.
-During this closure, a detour will be posted advising traffic of alternate access.Click on image to enlargeProject Flyer
+During this closure, a detour will be posted advising traffic of alternate access.Project Flyer

 - Summer 2015 – Engineering/Design Funding approved for a widening project on Morrisville-Carpenter Road